 The kite proved unreliable, when there was too much wind it was like a raging bull to handle, when there was no breeze, the kite wouldnt leave the ground, never mind lift the camera and gimbal.
 It was time to move on to the next "Solution", the Airplane.
 By protruding a telephoto lens out of a moving fixed wing small aircraft the tried and tested way of capturing aerial images was used, only it was impossible to stay in the same place, there was usually only one chance to capture the image if the weather was patchy, and fuel was an issue when travelling long distances to capture aerial images.
 Another minus of taking images from a fixed wing aircraft was that it was impossible to do stitched imaging from low down, in fact it wasnt possible to point the lens right down at all.

-Later Aaron moved on to using the Helikite, which was a hybrid 5 Cubic Metre kite and Helium baloon combination, he still uses this on client requests.
+Later Aaron moved on to using the Helikite, which was a hybrid 5 Cubic Metre kite and Helium baloon combination.

 Above: This image, marketed by Getty Rights managed, was taken on a wintery day south of Inverness, Scotland.
 The image was taken with the DJI Inspire X5.

 Above: The pole is a wonderful tool, raising to 10 Metres, the bonus is being able to attach the full frame Nikon D750 on, which has wireless for FPV through the tablet.

 With new technology emerging, Aaron purchased his first UAV, a DJI Phantom.
 With a small form factor, this became useful to create aerial images within a minute or two from launch.
 This was only an intermediate solution, as the sensor is too small and the video/image capture limited, photo and video quality were not to standard.

 Above: Taken with the Gopro on the DJI Phantom 1, this smiling image was taken for a pressure group, against building an electric substation to the top of the image, in between the "Eyes".